Tyriek-cloud/NYC-Mobility-Survey-Analysis/README.md

 # NYC-Mobility-Survey-Analysis
+This was an end-to-end data engineering project that was designed to derive insights from the New York City Department of Transportation's 2022 Citywide Mobility Survey.
+Five NYC DOT datasets were extracted to an s3 bucket, transformed and loaded into a database, and loaded into AWS Quicksight for analysis.

 # Step 1: Identity Access Management (IAM)
+Despite the fact that I am the only person on this project, I decided to exercise good Identity Access Management practices.
 I created a user (myself) and attached the permission policies directly.
-Permissions:
+The list of permissions that I assigned to the user are listed below:

 ![image](https://github.com/Tyriek-cloud/NYC-Mobility-Survey-Analysis/assets/62261407/b1773fe0-bd1c-4c77-9e32-9ad54e49773b)

-No Policy Boundary
+Additionally, there is no Policy Boundary.

 # Step 2: Creating s3 Bucket
 ![image](https://github.com/Tyriek-cloud/NYC-Mobility-Survey-Analysis/assets/62261407/69178f6f-2d84-4ccf-a860-1feef1a50825)